louisponet/Overseer.jl/README.md

 ### System & SystemStage
 This where all the logic should take place.
 Each system should be an empty struct [(except for maybe holding settings info)](https://github.com/louisponet/Glimpse.jl/blob/43d9e0d6f116343324b4a083d3cb80943225ac4e/src/systems/rendering/depthpeeling.jl#L18) that subtypes `System` and overloads 2 functions:
-- `ECS.update(::System, m::AbstractManager)`
+- `Overseer.update(::System, m::AbstractOverseer)`
-- `ECS.requested_components(::System)`
+- `Overseer.requested_components(::System)`

-The first one will be used to perform each update, i.e. perform the system's main logic, while the latter is used when the system is added to an `AbstractManager` to make sure that all `Component`s that the system cares for are present.
+The first one will be used to perform each update, i.e. perform the system's main logic, while the latter is used when the system is added to an `AbstractOverseer` to make sure that all `Component`s that the system cares for are present.

 Systems are then grouped together into a `SystemStage` which is really just a `Pair{Symbol, Vector{System}}`, which is just to allow for updating specific groups of systems together if desired.

-### AbstractManager
+### AbstractOverseer
-All Entities, Components and SystemStages are grouped in an `AbstractManager` which takes care of creating new entities, accessing components, updating systems and generally making sure that everything runs.
+All Entities, Components and SystemStages are grouped in an `AbstractOverseer` which takes care of creating new entities, accessing components, updating systems and generally making sure that everything runs.

 ## Example
 To get a better understanding of how all of this works, it's best to see it in action in an example.